-Women's Day 2022: Wishes, Messages, Quotes, WhatsApp Status, Images to share
+Women's Day 2022: Wishes, messages, quotes, WhatsApp status, images to share

 - "Freedom cannot be achieved unless the women have been emancipated from all forms of oppression."- Nelson Mandela

 - "Above all, be the heroine of your life.
-Not the victim."- Nora Ephron
+Not the victim." - Nora Ephron

 Women's Day 2022 Wishes